Make an impact in your community with Funding And Mentorship. Become a TU20 Fellow.

 Have you ever had an idea or project you wanted to build, but didn’t know where to start?
 We’ve launched the TU20 fellowship to get projects off the drawing board and into real life over a 6 week period.
-Take a look at our inaugural class of 2018.
+Apply for the 2019 Fellowship and take a look at our inaugural class of 2018.

 2018 TU20 Fellows